 There are actually a huge number of Nespresso compatible hot chocolate pods on the market today.
 They all vary in price texture aroma and ultimately taste.
-I’ve personally been using my Nespresso prodigio machine to try out some of these after developing a love for this sweet chocolatey delight.
+I’ve personally been using my Nespresso prodigio machine, which I got using a Nespresso promo code, to try out some of these after developing a love for this sweet chocolatey delight.

 The first pods I would like to refer to are Podista hot chocolate pods.
 These are hot chocolate Nespresso pods that are compatible with the full range of Nespresso machines.
 The pods arrive in a 10-pack and, as you’d expect, are similar looking to standard Nespresso pods.
 Instead of the premium foil appearance of official Nespresso pods, the Podista pods have a plastic-looking, brown non-branded appearance.
 They’re basic, but it’s not the appearance of the pod that matters, it’s the taste of the hot chocolate the Nespresso pod makes.

 The Podista hot chocolate pods fit well in my Nespresso prodigio machine.
 Very occasionally some of the capsules would get stuck when falling into the waste receptacle.
 Whilst not a huge issue this not huge, it does mean a little bit of faffing around.
 I’ve put this down to the fact the non-metallic Podista hot chocolate pods seem to get crushed by the mechanism rather than falling easily.
 The Podista pods are biodegradable and usually around £2.50 to £3 for a box of 10.
 They produced a reasonably creamy smooth texture with very little “grain”.
 There’s a 40x hot chocolate pack for the Nespresso pods too at around £16-£20 on Amazon most days.